Brittdrog/Drogemoller_lab_website/content/authors/avaibhav/_index.md

 superuser: true

 # Role/position (add your position)
-role: Summer Research Student
+role: Vaibhav <br> Summer Research Student

 # Organizations/Affiliations (add your name and web address, if you have one)
-organizations:
+#organizations:
-- name: Vaibhav
+#- name: Vaibhav

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
 bio: Vaibhav is an undergraduate student at the University of Manitoba pursuing a Major in Microbiology.
 He will be working under the supervision of Dr. Dr?gem?ller, mining cisplatin-induced gene expression and cytotoxicity data to identify genes of relevance to cisplatin-induced ototoxicity.